-What do I need to tell the doctor BEFORE my child takes this drug?
+What do I need to tell my doctor BEFORE I take this drug?

-- If your child is allergic to this drug; any part of this drug; or any other drugs, foods, or substances.
-Tell the doctor about the allergy and what signs your child had. - If your child has an infection. - If your child is taking any of these drugs: Abatacept, adalimumab, anakinra, certolizumab, etanercept, golimumab, infliximab, or rituximab.
+- If you are allergic to this drug; any part of this drug; or any other drugs, foods, or substances.
+Tell your doctor about the allergy and what signs you had. - If you have an infection. - If you are taking any of these drugs: Abatacept, adalimumab, anakinra, certolizumab, etanercept, golimumab, infliximab, or rituximab.